PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--reportingEnabled` (boolean): Boolean indicating whether NetFlow traffic reporting is enabled (true) or disabled (false).
 - `--collectorIp` (string): The IPv4 address of the NetFlow collector.
 - `--collectorPort` (integer): The port that the NetFlow collector will be listening on.
-- `--etaEnabled` (boolean): Boolean indicating whether Encrypted Traffic Analysis is enabled (true) or disabled (false).
+- `--etaEnabled` (boolean): Boolean indicating whether Encrypted Traffic Analytics is enabled (true) or disabled (false).
-- `--etaDstPort` (integer): The port that the Encrypted Traffic Analysis collector will be listening on.
+- `--etaDstPort` (integer): The port that the Encrypted Traffic Analytics collector will be listening on.

 ##### Example: